 - Using CAS for Clinical Electives

-Review the on-line Course Catalog.
-Select an elective and review the course description for prerequisite requirements (if applicable), contact information and instructions on how to make pre-arrangements for a rotation.
+Log in to the online Course Catalog.
+Select any elective and review the course description for prerequisite requirements (if applicable) and scheduling instructions for cSRS.
 The course codes end in a letter that references a campus location (A = UH, B = Metro, C = Cleveland Clinic, D = VA, E = St. Vincent, M = School Of Medicine).
-Departmental policies vary, so contact sites 5-6 months in advance to check for availability.
-In addition, students who have not yet completed their core clerkships should inform the coordinator.
+Departmental policies vary, so request electives via cSRS starting 1-4 months in advance, depending on the rotation.
+Students must carefully review Core Clerkship prerequisite requirements, if any, before requesting an elective.

-All students must use the Clinical Assessment System throughout the clinical rotation to receive credit for the rotation and a final grade for the transcript.
+All students must use CAS to log a patient log during each rotation as part of the final End of Rotation Assessment (EOR) process in order to receive full academic credit and a final grade for the transcript.
 This includes clinical electives from the Course Catalog as well as self-arranged Unlisted Electives.
 See Using the Clinical Assessment System for full instructions.